Harsha019/FintechApp/README.md

 - Screen is now ready to handle **dynamic data flow** from JSON (work in progress).
 - Next step: integrate **API parsing and AccessManager logic** for cooling period and permissions.

+### Day 3
+- Integrated **dynamic data flow** from a **mock API response** into the UI.
+- Parsed mock JSON and displayed the data dynamically on the **Main Demo Screen** (Payments, Account Info, Consent Center).
+- Currently, the data is flowing correctly into the UI.
+- **Conditions and AccessManager checks (cooling period, role-based permissions) are not yet added** – this will be implemented in the next step.
+- Next step: Add **cooling period checks, role-based access control, and module permission logic** on top of the dynamic data flow.